 One of the most emotionally affecting issues that The Culture High looks into is the ‘kids for cash’ scandal.
 It was found that a judge had taken nearly $1million dollars in kickbacks from privatised detention centres to ensure the imprisonment of juveniles for what most would consider low level crimes.
 This corruption ruined families and ultimately took lives.
 If there’s one thing we can say with certainty, the global drug trade thrives on the annual intake of $330-70 billion and finds ways to corrupt society in ways we often don’t wish to face up to.

-In this clip from The Culture High, Steve Rolles from Transform Drug Policy Foundation, Annie Machon from Law Enforcement Against Prohibition and former MI5 Officer and Global Commission on Drug Policy member, and Sir Richard Branson discuss the UN and global perspectives.
+In this clip from The Culture High, Steve Rolles from Transform Drug Policy Foundation, Annie Machon from Law Enforcement Action Partnership and former MI5 Officer and Global Commission on Drug Policy member, and Sir Richard Branson discuss the UN and global perspectives.

 The United Nations Office of Drugs and Crime (UNODC) are tasked with monitoring drugs and laws.
 There has been a forecast that to have an impact on the illicit drug trade we would need seizure rates to hit around the 60 to 70 per cent mark.
 To reference Scotland in 2009, only one per cent of heroin imports were interdicted.
 It’s clear we need to consider other metrics of success and failures.